TagoDR/MangaOnlineViewer/src/readme.md

   - WebComic
   - Fluid Left to Right
   - Fluid Right to Left
-- Bookmarks Pages (To resume reading)
+- Bookmark Pages (To resume reading)
 - Full Themes and Customizable
 - Global and Individual images zoom
   - In(Global one may stretch images beyond window width)
   - Out
-  - Restore original(Toggle fit width if oversized)
+  - Restore original(Toggle fit width if oversize)
   - Fit width
-  - Fit width if oversized[Default on]
+  - Fit width if oversize[Default on]
   - Fit Height (with scroll pages)
   - Hide
 - Auto reload Images